Northern Virginia Dayhikes

 Location: the loop can be accessed from the west edge of the park near Browntown.
 It can also be accessed from the Skyline Drive around mile 10, which is where you would start to just go to the falls and back.

-Details: Description of down and back trip from Heatwole.
+Details: Description of down and back trip from Guide to SNP.
 See also park references.

 Description: The highlight of this trail is an 80 foot series of cascades at the head of a small ravine, but it usually doesn't have much water flow and it requires a bit of scrambling to actually see it.
 Scramble up the other side and you'll find some nice rocks with views down the ravine.
 The loop also takes you by the interesting Fort Windham Rocks and to the view on Compton Peak.